garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Empirical UX Evaluation Methods.md

 - [[2024 Semester 1/COMPSCI345 - Human-computer Interaction/empirical|empirical]] methods, by definition, depend on data observed in the performance of real user participants & data coming directly from user participants.
-These data include critical incident data observed in [[2024 Semester 1/COMPSCI345 - Human-computer Interaction/empirical|empirical]] evaluation & comments from users (verbalisation from the users) while "thinking aloud" &/or in their questionnaire responses
+- These data include [[Critical Incidents]] data observed in [[2024 Semester 1/COMPSCI345 - Human-computer Interaction/empirical|empirical]] evaluation & comments from users (verbalisation from the users) while "thinking aloud" &/or in their questionnaire responses
 ## Objective [[User eXperience (UX)]] measures
 (directly measurable by evaluators):
 1. Initial performance